 * 1 *

-The exercises this week are dedicated to the Linux command line using your Linux account at the student server studssh.iu.hio.no.
+The exercises this week are dedicated to the Linux command line using your Linux account at the student server studssh.cs.hioa.no or any other server running Linux.
 If you are not able to access this server yet, use the Linux server at UiO, login.ifi.uio.no with the username and password you got from the University of Oslo.
-For those of you who are familiar to Linux command line, there is an extra challenge and you may also start working at one of the next weeks assignments(at the end of this text).
+For those of you who are familiar to Linux command line, there are some extra challenges and the bottom of this page.
+Finally you should log on to, explore and get used to your network of virtual machines. .

-Complete the following exercises by logging in to your account at the server studssh.iu.hio.no(or login.ifi.uio.no) from any of the Windows PC's using putty and the same username and password as for Windows.
+Complete the following exercises by logging in to your account at the server studssh.cs.hioa.no(or login.ifi.uio.no) from any of the Windows PC's using putty and the same username and password as for Windows.

 Document the commands your run and the output that appears on the screen.

 You may want to use the script-command to do this.
 Where there is a question, answer it.
 NB: "print" refers

 to displaying something in your terminal, not actually printing it out